Instant Connection for Pixel Streaming

 Driver problems are the biggest villain

 If I had to guess why DaVinci Resolve crashes on a Windows machine, I’d guess drivers before anything else.
 Nvidia updates constantly, and not all versions play well with Resolve.
-Game Ready drivers in particular can cause stutters or sudden crashes during color grading or Fusion work.
+Game Ready drivers can be fine, but Studio Driver is usually the safer choice for editing, color work, Fusion, and long exports.

 A few things I’ve seen over and over: